apache/arrow-rs/arrow/README.md

 This crate contains the official Native Rust implementation of [Apache Arrow](https://arrow.apache.org/) in memory format.
 Please see the API documents for additional details.

+## Rust Version Compatbility

+This crate is tested with the latest stable version of Rust.
+We do not currrently test against other, older versions of the Rust compiler.

 ## Versioning / Releases

 Unlike many other crates in the Rust ecosystem which spend extended time in "pre 1.0.0" state, releasing versions 0.x, the arrow-rs crate follows the versioning scheme of the overall [Apache Arrow](https://arrow.apache.org/) project in an effort to signal which language implementations have been integration tested with each other.